howardreith/understanding-asynchrony/README.md

 # Understanding Asynchrony in Javascript

-This repository serves to store the Powerpoint Presentation accompanying the Youtube video available at...
+This repository serves to store the Powerpoint Presentation accompanying the Youtube video available [here](https://youtu.be/IJcALzVhOTU)